Thonigala Inscriptions at Anamaduwa (තෝනිගල සෙල්ලිපිය – ආනමඩුව)

 Thonigala in Anamaduwa is also popular for the inscriptions found on the rock and the folklore surrounding the rock and Kuweni (කුවේණි), the local queen of Vijaya.

-Henry Parker has given a detailed description of the inscriptions of the Rock in “Ancient Ceylon”
+Henry Parker has given a detailed description of the inscriptions of the Rock in “Ancient Ceylon.”

 “There are two other inscriptions near the same hill, both on a low rock called Thonigala, the Boat Rock, at the side of a small tank, Galawaewa, the Rock tank.
 Their cutting is by far the boldest of any inscriptions in Ceylon.
 Each is about 100 feet long, with excellently chiselled and quite upright letters a foot high and cut an inch deep in the rock. ……….”

-It’s said that the steel fence around the inscription put up by the Department of Archaeology a few years ago has now become corroded and the cement which was used to fix the fence to the rock has caused discoloration of the ancient inscription.
+It’s said that the steel fence around the inscription put up by the Department of Archaeology a few years ago has now become corroded and the cement that was used to fix the fence to the rock has caused discoloration of the ancient inscription.

 Travel Directions to Tonigala